 With the technical and business viability assessment of entries now complete, the competing teams have been finalized and they are said to include leading carbon capture technology companies, top-tier academic institutions, non-profits, startups and even a father and son duo.
 There are teams from Canada, China, India, Finland, Switzerland, Scotland and the US.

-The contest is being run on the premises that the levels of CO2 in the earth's atmosphere are no longer at reasonable levels, that emission levels are growing exponentially and that "we need every solution we can find, including not just continued incremental improvements, but radical new breakthroughs" to tackle the problem.
+The contest is being run on the premise that the levels of CO2 in the earth's atmosphere are no longer at reasonable levels, that emission levels are growing exponentially and that "we need every solution we can find, including not just continued incremental improvements, but radical new breakthroughs" to tackle the problem.